agungkramawijaya/personal_project/README.md

 ---

 ## 🛠️ About Me
-I am an independent data analyst and scientist with n academic background in environmental data analysis and years of experiece working with R, Pyhton, and SQL for data wrangling, visualization and modeling.
+I am an independent data analyst and scientist with academic background in environmental data analysis and years of experiece working with R, Pyhton, and SQL for data wrangling, visualization and modeling.
 My work bridges scientific research and practical data applications - integrating data cleaning, visual storytelling, and analytical modeling to transform raw information into insights that drive real-world impact.a.

 * **Connect on LinkedIn:** [https://www.linkedin.com/in/agung-ghani-369ab734]
 * **Portfolio Website:**